parisba/heyparis/content/posts/hint-line-93/index.md

 I'm so proud of this.

 [Hint Line '93](https://www.acmi.net.au/works/125408--hint-line-93/), a game we made at [Yarn Spinner](https://yarnspinner.dev), is now on display at ACMI's [Game Worlds](https://www.acmi.net.au/whats-on/game-worlds/) exhibition.
+We put up a [big behind-the-scenes post on the Yarn Spinner blog](https://yarnspinner.dev/blog/hint-line-93), so go read that...

 For those who don't know, early last year ACMI (the Australian Centre for the Moving Image, a museum of screen culture in Melbourne) put out a call for commissioned microgames.
 They wanted playable experiences for a museum context: 5-10 minutes, compelling world-building, accessible to a wide variety of visitors.

-We put up a [big behind-the-scenes post on the Yarn Spinner blog](https://yarnspinner.dev/blog/hint-line-93).

 We pitched something ridiculous (that I came up with!): a hint line simulator with a 300-page physical binder.